Sunnyvale ESL shooting

-On February 16, 1988, a mass shooting occurred at the headquarters of ESL Incorporated in Sunnyvale, California, when 39-year-old Richard Farley shot and killed seven people and wounded four others.
+On February 16, 1988, a mass shooting occurred at the headquarters of ESL Incorporated in Sunnyvale, California, United States, when 39-year-old Richard Farley shot and killed seven people and wounded four others.
 A former employee of the company, he stalked his co-worker Laura Black for four years beginning in 1984.
-Farley was convicted of seven counts of first degree murder and is currently serving a death sentence at California Health Care Facility.
+Farley was convicted of seven counts of first degree murder and sentenced to death.

 Background

 Perpetrator

 Richard Wade Farley was born in Texas on July 25, 1948.
 He was the oldest of six children.
 His father was in the military, therefore the family frequently relocated, and eventually settled in California.
 He graduated from high school in 1966 and attended Santa Rosa Junior College.
 Farley then joined the United States Navy in 1967, where he stayed for ten years.
 After his discharge in 1977, Farley began working as a software technician at ESL Inc., a defense contractor in Sunnyvale, California.